mozilla/web-lit-core/_articles/web-apps-and-building-the-web-with-thimble.md

 - "Make your pages"
 - "Wrap-up & Optional Discussion Topics"
 - "Learning Experience Reflection"
 ---

 # Web Apps & Building the Web with Thimble
 In this online activity, learners consider how they’d like to represent themselves on the web.
 They get a crash course in the Thimble web development tool and use what they’ve learned in the previous two activities on HTML and tagging to remix a template into their own personal homepage on the web.
 This lesson revisits the concepts of web hosting, domain names, and urls.

 #### Learning Objectives
-* Explain the difference between different web applications
+* Explain the difference between different web applications.
-* Create a web page using Thimble web application
+* Create a web page using Thimble web application.

 #### Time Required
 45 minutes to 1 hour depending on group size